dansays/housesitter-instructions/README.md

 ## Welcome!

 Please pick up your key fob at the front desk.
+It will be listed by one of us under your full legal name.

 This fob allows you access to everything you need, including common areas, elevators, our apartment, and the building itself.

 Once you have your key fob, proceed to the elevators.
 Scan your fob by holding it beneath the black touchpad, then tap "resident floors".
 Tap the left arrow to navigate to the lower block of floors, then tap 12.
 The screen will indicate the elevator to which you've been assigned.

 ## Our Apartment

 Once on the twelfth floor, proceed to apartment 1215: your home away from home.
 Scan your key fob at our door to unlock; when leaving, do likewise, but bear in mind that it takes a moment for the deadbolt to engage.
+When locking the door, wait for the green light to flash and you should hear the sound of the door locking itself.

 In the entryway, you'll find two sets of light switches.
-The bank along the outside wall control the hallway and kitchen overhead lights; the Hue switch next to the thermostat controls everything else.
+The bank along the outside wall (closer to the door) control the hallway and kitchen overhead lights; the Hue switch next to the thermostat (closer to the fridge) controls everything else.
 Press the top button on the Hue switch to cycle through the various lighting scenes in the main living area.

 We're a shoes-off apartment.
 There's a small space beneath the drawers in the front entryway for you to stow your kicks.
+If you happen to need it, the vacuum cleaner is mounted to the wall in the bedroom closet.

 ## Release The Hound

 When we're away, Beta stays in a crate located in our bedroom.
 Go ahead and let her out.
 We're sorry about the barking.
 It will stop once she concludes that you're not a threat, which can take anywhere from a few minutes to an hour.
-To prevent the latter, there are treats in a plastic bin atop the bookshelf.
+To prevent the latter, there are treats in a plastic tub atop the bookshelf.
 Establish yourself as a source of food, and she will be on her best behavior.

 ## WiFi Access